 There are a number of ways to automate the configure-price-quote process.
-Most CPQ vendors offer guided selling, meanwhile some offer still imaged product configurator.
+Most CPQ vendors offer guided selling, others offer a product configurator with pictures.
 A few offer interactive 2D drawings or 3D model product configurator.
 What should you go with?
-Let's dissect the differences of two popular CPQ product offerings.
+Let's dissect the differences between two popular CPQ product offerings.

-From the time that we had launched our innovative 2D and 3D Product Configurator, many companies have asked: "What is the difference between a base product configurator and Powertrak's interactive, visual product configurator?
+From the time that we had launched our drag-and-drop 2D and 3D Product Configurator, many companies have asked: "What is the difference between a standard product configurator and Powertrak's visual product configurator?
 Is my company best suited for guided selling, two-dimensional or three-dimensional configurator?
 Can I start out with guided selling and then upgrade to visual or do I have to commit to visual from the start?"

 CAN I START WITH GUIDED SELLING AND THEN MOVE TO A VISUAL CONFIGURATOR?

 Our philosophy is to CRAWL, WALK, RUN.
 That means if you’re not ready to jump into an advanced VISUAL product configurator project, that’s fine, start with traditional guided selling.
 The same scenario goes with 2D vs 3D, start with the project that you’re most comfortable with.
 Our platform is built to support both guided selling and visual product configurations – all within the Powertrak toolset.

 Let’s take a look at two different quoting and ordering experiences that Powertrak offers: guided selling vs. the interactive, visual product configurator.